ap0calypse/whistle/README.md

         - perl-file-basedir
         - perl-file-desktopentry
         - perl-file-mimeinfo
-    4. clone the git repository: (git clone https://github.com/ap0calypse/whistle.git)
+        - whistle
-    5. run whistle and enjoy :)
+    4. run whistle and enjoy :)

 What works? a.k.a.
 Features: